-During the course of 2018, African members of the Council led (as main sponsors/part of a core group) on a number of important resolutions, covering both thematic and country-specific issues.
+Principal sponsorship During the course of 2018, members of the Eastern Slovenia - World Programme for Human Rights European Group (EEG) led (as main sponsors/part of a Education, human rights and the environment, rights of core group) on a number of important resolutions, covering both thematic and country-specific issues. persons belonging to national or ethnic, religious and linguistic minorities.